Idov31/Nidhogg/README.md

 ## Contributions

-Thanks a lot to those people that contributed to this project:
+Thanks a lot to those people who contributed to this project:

 - [BlackOfWorld](https://github.com/BlackOfWorld)